LevinJ/smart_pointers/README.md

 ### `GraphNode` ownership is not transferred

-GraphNode instance is  exclusvisely in the form of `unique_ptr`.
+GraphNode instance is  exclusvisely owned by `ChatLogic` in the form of `unique_ptr`.
 When passing it in function like `std::find_if`, refence is used, something like below,

 ```
 auto parentNode = std::find_if(_nodes.begin(), _nodes.end(), [&parentToken](std::unique_ptr<GraphNode> &node) { return node->GetID() == std::stoi(parentToken->second); });